3Cs Framework: Company, Customer, Competitor (Worked Example)

 Treating each C as a checklist

 If you ask 20 shallow questions, the structure sounds busy but not insightful.
+Depth on the two or three questions that matter beats coverage.

 Forgetting that the Cs are connected

 The framework works because the branches interact.
 A great customer opportunity means little if the company cannot serve it profitably or competitors can copy it instantly.
+The triangle is the point.

-Using 3Cs on the wrong case
+Using the 3Cs on the wrong case

 If the case is about a cost spike, the interviewer probably wants a profitability tree, not a market analysis.
+See more pattern-matching traps in framework mistakes to avoid.

 Giving generic customer analysis